Academic Catalog

 Payments

 Tuition and fees are due before the start of each session.
-Los Angeles Pacific University offers a variety of Nelnet payment plans that can be accessed on the Student Services portal, Most payment plan options can be viewed on the Nelnet Payment Plan website,
+Los Angeles Pacific University offers a variety of Nelnet payment plans that can be accessed on Student Services, Most payment plan options can be viewed on the Payment Plan website,

 Due Dates